 The Wild Atlantic Way route runs from Derry, in the north, to Cork, in the south, and roughly follows the Atlantic Ocean coastline through nine counties and three counties.
 Along the way, you can stop at more than 172 stops.
-You can often find these stops in exceptionally beautiful locations or near a nice village or town, so you can enjoy a touch of culture, nature, or heritage.
+You can often find these stops in exceptionally beautiful locations or near a nice village or town, so you can enjoy a touch of culture, nature, or heritage for the ultimate trip.

 Know before you go

-Ireland is divided into the Republic of Ireland and Northern Ireland, which is part of the United Kingdom.
+For this Ireland tour, the country is divided into the Republic of Ireland and Northern Ireland, which is part of the United Kingdom.
 As the United Kingdom is no longer part of the EU, you will need a passport if you fly into Belfast Airport or if you want to cross the border between the Republic of Ireland and Northern Ireland.
 The Wild Atlantic Way is entirely within the Republic of Ireland.

 - The Wild Atlantic Way follows coastal roads and narrow country roads.
 Often there are hardly two lanes, sometimes there is only one.

 - In Ireland, people drive on the left side of the road and Irish drivers drive at a considerable speed.
 So be careful and make sure you keep driving on the left side of the road.
 Especially when you are tired, or when the road becomes very narrow, you will automatically drive on the right.

 - The Wild Atlantic Way is marked on road signs with that typical wavy logo.

 - If you don't have your own vehicle, renting a car would be the best option.

 - This Ireland trip for the Wild Atlantic Way follows the coastline of the Atlantic Ocean, your trip is subject to the weather.
 Especially in the winter months from late November to early March, the sea breeze can be cutting cold.